top of page

 Inform

 Knowledge products related to demo activities and e-mobility in general, such as e-buses, vehicle retrofitting, light electric vehicles, urban logistics, charging infrastructure, and vehicle integration, were incorporated into the SOLUTIONSplus online toolbox and shared with the city.
-These have supported Kathmandu in understanding e-mobility technicality as well as policy and planning aspects.
+These have supported Kathmandu in better understanding technical and planning aspects of the transition to e-mobility, as well as policy approaches.

 Inspire